Chitra2304/Event-Management-Calendar/README.md

 ﻿# Event-Management-Calendar
-# A responsive Event-Management-Calendar where events can be listed and deleted with respect to particular dates on calendar.
+A responsive event management calendar where events can be listed and deleted for any date on the calendar.